Ernest Augustus, Elector of Hanover

-Ernest Augustus (Ernst August; 20 November 1629 – 23 January 1698), Duke of Brunswick-Lüneburg, was Prince of Calenberg from 1679 until his death, and father of George I of Great Britain.
+Ernest Augustus (Ernst August; 20 November 1629 – 23 January 1698), Duke of Brunswick-Lüneburg, was Prince of Calenberg from 1679 until his death, and father of King George I of Great Britain.
 He was appointed as the ninth prince-elector of the Holy Roman Empire in 1692.

 He was also ruler of the Prince-Bishopric of Osnabrück from 1662 until his death.